cs1302uga/cs1302-tutorials/unix/README.rst

 .. figure:: img/cs1302-profile-check-demo.svg?1

+* If you see something similar when you login, then the **CSCI 1302 shell profile** is enabled on your account, and you should proceed immediately to the next section of this turorial.

-If you do not see any of that when you login, then you need to add a line to the ``.bash_profile`` file in your home directory according to the instructions below.
+* If you do not see any of that when you login, then the **CSCI 1302 shell profile** is not enabled on your account.
+You need to add a line to the ``.bash_profile`` file in your home directory following the instructions provided below.

 Please read the instructions carefully.
 They only need to be performed done once!
 If possible, we prefer that you copy-paste the relevant line instead of manually typing it out.